These frequently asked questions cover everything from the process of cleaning your gown to restoring and preserving it for years to come.

 You can mail it by UPS, Federal Express or U.S. Mail.
 Regardless of how you mail it, please make sure that you insure it for the worth of your gown.

-The price will depend on the type of fabric and ornamentation.
+To restore your gown the price will depend on the type of fabric and ornamentation.
 Color restoration prices start at $150 and go up to $300.

 We UPS ship to anywhere in the United States.
 After we have prepared your gown for the big day, we can ship it for you to any street location in the United States.
 This eliminates the need to carry the gown on the plane!
 In addition, your family can ship it back to us to clean and preserve after the wedding so stains of perspiration and food do not permanently damage your wonderful gown.